Tibet Travel FAQs and Tips

 First, you need to have a valid passport, and then apply for a valid Chinese visa for your travel to China.
-A Tibet Travel Permit (sometimes people call it Entry permit or TTB, or Tibet visa) is needed for your Tibet tour.
+A Tibet Travel Permit (sometimes people call it Entry permit or TTB Permit) is needed for your Tibet tour.
 More visas or permits, like Aliens’ Travel Permit, Military Permit and Border Pass, Group Visa are also required if you want to visit more further regions outside Lhasa, Shigatse and Gyantse.

-2. Do I need double/multi-entry visa if I come to Tibet from China mainland and return China mainland after the trip?
+2. Do I need a double/multi-entry visa if I come to Tibet from mainland China and return mainland China after the trip?

-No, because Tibet is a part of China, if you enter Tibet from other cities in China mainland and after your trip in Tibet, get back to mainland China again, only a single entry visa is required.
+No, because Tibet is a part of China, if you enter Tibet from other cities in China and after your trip in Tibet, get back to your gateway city in China again, only a single entry visa is required.

-3. If I travel via Nepal to Tibet, are there any special requirements on China visa?
+3. If I travel via Nepal to Tibet, are there any special requirements for a China visa?

-4. With Tibet Travel Permit, where can I go in Tibet?
+4. With the Tibet Travel Permit, where can I go in Tibet?